datalad-handbook/book/docs/beyond_basics/101-161-biganalyses.rst

 ^^^^^^^^^^^^^^^^^^^^^

 To stick to the example of FEAT, here is a quick overview on what this software
-does: It is modelling neuroimaging data based on general linear modelling (GLM), and creates web page analyses reports, color activation images, time-course plots of data and model, preprocessed intermediate data, images with filtered data, statistical output images, colour rendered output images, log files, and many more -- in short: A LOT of files.
+does: It is modeling neuroimaging data based on general linear modeling (GLM), and creates web page analyses reports, color activation images, time-course plots of data and model, preprocessed intermediate data, images with filtered data, statistical output images, color rendered output images, log files, and many more -- in short: A LOT of files.
 Plenty of these outputs are text-based, but there are also many sizable files.
 Depending on the type of analysis, not all types of outputs